-Tip: The F line, a rehabbed fleet of classic streetcars, follows San Francisco’s waterfront, running from Ghirardelli Square past the cruise terminal down to the Ferry Building, where it turns inland onto Market Street and heads west to Hayes Valley and the Castro.
+Tip: The F line, a rehabbed fleet of classic streetcars, follows San Francisco’s waterfront.
+It runs from Ghirardelli Square past the cruise terminal down to the Ferry Building, where it turns inland onto Market Street and heads west to Hayes Valley and the Castro.

 Top San Francisco Restaurants

-Breakfast: Ferry Building Marketplace – What’ll it be … the olive oil fried-egg sandwich at Il Cane Rosso?
-The jalapeño scrambled-egg taco at Gott’s Roadside?
+Breakfast: Ferry Building Marketplace – What’ll it be … the jalapeño scrambled-egg taco at Gott’s Roadside?
 A double bacon-maple biscuit at the Biscuit Bender cart?
 The breakfast options increase exponentially during the Saturday morning farmers market.
-Decisions, decisions … make Blue Bottle Coffee your first stop so you can concentrate.
+Decisions, decisions… make Blue Bottle Coffee your first stop so you can concentrate.